 Associate membership may be granted to new schools doing accredited work for either grades 9 and 10, grade 10, grades 9-11, inclusive, or grades 10 and 11, provided they are otherwise eligible, pending the addition of a grade each school year until the 12th grade is added, at which time they qualify for regular membership.
 Associate members shall enjoy all the rights and privileges of League membership and shall pay dues and fees as prescribed by its Constitution and Bylaws.

 The annual membership dues shall be established by the Board of Directors and be payable by October 1 of each year.
 Schools failing to pay dues for any year are not eligible to participate in League activities for that year.
-The 2020-2021 membership fee is $160 and the registration fee for athletics and activities is $160 (per activity).
+The 2021-2022 membership fee is $100, the registration fee for athletics and activities is $225 (per activity) and the cost per student is $6.35.
 Membership and registration fees help offset costs of state tournaments, provide services to member schools and help pay for catastrophic and concussion insurance.

 Cooperative sponsorship of an activity by two or more member schools